Anavilhanas Jungle Lodge

 The rustic cottages are built on stilts in a traditional style and in harmony with the surrounding jungle

 Rio Negro’s acidic waters actually repel the kind of little biting insects other waterways in the region attract

 All year round destination.
 The climate is hot and humid throughout the whole year.
 Between June and November, it rains less (although it is a tropical rainforest and therefore can rain at any time) and it is hotter.
 From December to May the rainfall is more intense and the water levels increase and large marshlands form both in the archipelago and on the mainland.
 The flooded land reaches the highest levels between March and April and the lowest between August and October.
 When the land is flooded, more areas can be accessed by boat however during the 'drier' season beaches are formed along the archipelago and there is more chance to see wildlife such as caiman and capybaras on the river banks.

-Call us on to start planning your vacation to Anavilhanas Jungle Lodge or take a look at our itineraries to Amazon and Pantanal
+Call us on 020 3993 9308 to start planning your holiday to Anavilhanas Jungle Lodge or take a look at our itineraries to Brazil

 Anavilhanas Jungle Lodge is one of the most comfortable lodges in the Brazilian Amazon Rainforest, nestled within a vast stretch of untouched jungle, adjacent to the Anavilhanas Archipelago on Brazil's Rio Negro.
 Offers wonderfully varied excursions.

 The greatest river archipelago in the world, the Estação Ecológica de Anavilhanas contains about 400 islands which extend for over 90 km of untouched native forest.
 It is a veritable maze of lakes, rivers and riverbanks, which are the home to a very rich plant and animal life.